-- Federal Student Loan Funds Funds provided by the United States government under the Federal Perkins Loan Program are loaned to qualified students and may be reloaned after collections.
-These funds are ultimately refundable to the government and are included as liabilities in the statements of financial position.
-Revenues from other government grants are recognized as they are earned in accordance with the agreement.
-Any funding received before it is earned is recorded as a refundable advance.
-Expenses incurred before cash is received are recorded as receivables. - Income Tax Status The Internal Revenue Service has determined that both the University and Foundation are exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
+Income Tax Status - The Internal Revenue Service has determined that both the University and Foundation are exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
 Accordingly, the University and Foundation are not subject to federal income taxes except to the extent they generate income from certain activities not substantially related to their tax-exempt purpose (unrelated trade or business activities).
 Donations to the University and Foundation are tax deductible.
 Whitworth Costa Rica Limited is a taxable corporation for purposes of Costa Rican income tax law.

 The University follows the accounting standards for contingencies in evaluating uncertain tax positions.
 This guidance prescribes recognition threshold principles for the financial statement recognition of tax positions taken or expected to be taken on a tax return that are not certain to be realized.
-No liability has been recognized by the University for uncertain tax positions as of June 30, 2018 and 2017.
+No liability has been recognized by the University for uncertain tax positions as of June 30, 2019 and 2018.
 The University's tax returns are subject to review and examination by federal authorities.

 - Use of Estimates The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates. - Fund-Raising and Advertising Expenses Fund-raising expenses totaled \$2,886 and \$2,837 for the years ended June 30, 2018 and 2017, respectively.
-Advertising costs are expensed when incurred. - Functional Allocation of Expenses The costs of providing the various programs and other activities have been summarized on a functional basis in the statement of activities.
-Accordingly, certain expenses have been allocated among the programs and supporting services benefited. - New Accounting Pronouncements Adopted in Current Year In August 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-14, Presentation of Financial Statements of Not-for-Profit Entities.
-The University adopted the provisions of this new standard during the year ended June 30, 2018.
-The primary changes include presenting two classes of net assets versus the three categories previously required and recognition of underwater endowment funds as a reduction to the net assets with donor restrictions class.
-The standard also provides for enhanced disclosures for board designated amounts, composition of net assets without donor restrictions, liquidity, and expenses by both natural and functional classification.
-This standard has been retrospectively applied to the prior period presented with certain transition provisions.
+Actual results could differ from those estimates. - Fund-Raising and Advertising Expenses Fund-raising expenses totaled \$2,976 and \$2,886 for the years ended June 30, 2019 and 2018, respectively.
+Advertising costs are expensed when incurred. - Functional Allocation of Expenses The costs of providing the various programs and other activities have been summarized on a functional basis in the statement of activities and in Note 19.
+Accordingly, certain expenses have been allocated among the programs and supporting services benefited.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2018 and 2017 (in thousands of dollars)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2019 and 2018 (in thousands of dollars)